 Our engineered vertical woodgrain finishes look and feel

 like top-choice furniture grade lumber.
-With no maintenance.
+With

 We make every WeatherGard window and door here in Michigan.
 We source all of our components from American companies.
 We get our raw materials from only American and Canadian companies.
 When you buy windows from us, you’re buying a high-quality home-grown product.

 The best windows in the world come with glass made by Cardinal®, including all windows produced by household names like Pella® and Andersen®.
 It’s the best insulated, longest lasting glass pack available, and we’re among the only Michigan window manufacturers who can offer it.

 Low-emissivity (low-E) coatings prevent heat from passing through glass, and can reduce energy loss by up to 85% (Kennan & Rissman 2014).
 Our standard low-E glass easily exceeds the latest Energy Star 6.0 requirements, but that’s only half the story, since the Northern climate standards don’t make sense for Michigan.
 They reward windows that let in heat from the sun, to warm the home during winter.
 But we get almost no sun during winter—and we get lots in July.

 We’ve designed our glass offerings to suit Michigan homeowners.
 We didn’t go with glass that sounds great just because it’s Energy Star certified.
 We’ve gone a step further to make sure that our windows don’t create hotspots during summer, and drive up A/C costs.

 Every window comes with a premium-quality LoE2-270 coating, applied to the exterior pane.
 This makes the window highly efficient and comfortable in Michigan by itself, and we offer an interior LoE-i89 coating option as well, to deliver performance normally achieved only by boutique products.